szEIgo/4semester/Python/readme.md

 Put your paradise cities in a list called -->   my_paradise

-Headers (ENG): Population by city, city, age, gender and civilstatus in municipality of Copenhangen.
+#### Headers: Population by city, city, age, gender and civilstatus in municipality of Copenhangen.

 CSV file: